+A charger which is designed for the battery.
 A push assist system can be activated.
 The speed depends on the selected gear.
 The push assist continues to drive the pedelec as long as the rider presses the push assist button on the handlebars.
 The speed can be a maximum of 6 km/h in this case.
-The electric drive stops when the push assist button is released.
+The electric drive system stops when the push assist button is released.